litestar-org/litestar/docs/usage/channels.rst

 .. note::
-    The publication of the history happens sequentially, one channel at a time, one event at a time.
-This is done to ensure correct ordering of the events and to not fill up a subscriber's backlog, resulting in dropped history entries.
+    The publication of the history happens sequentially, one channel and one event at a time.
+This is done to ensure the correct ordering of events and to avoid filling up a subscriber's backlog, which would result in dropped history entries.
 Should the amount of entries exceed the maximum backlog size, the execution will wait until previous events have been processed.